Unsupervised Anomaly Detection in Medical Images Using Masked Diffusion Model: Experimental Evaluation

-\paragraph{Data}For our experiments, we utilize the publicly available IXI dataset for training \cite{ixii}.
+For our experiments, we utilize the publicly available IXI dataset for training \cite{ixii}.
 The IXI dataset comprises 560 pairs of T1 and T2-weighted brain MRI scans.
-To ensure robust evaluation, we allocate 158 samples from the training data for testing purposes.
-The remaining dataset is partitioned into eight folds, comprising 358/44 training/validation samples.
+To ensure robust evaluation, the IXI dataset is partitioned into eight folds, comprising 400/160 training/validation samples.
 To evaluate our approach, we employ two publicly available datasets: the Multimodal Brain Tumor Segmentation Challenge 2021 (BraTS21) dataset \cite{baid2021rsna} and the multiple sclerosis dataset from the University Hospital of Ljubljana (MSLUB) \cite{lesjak2018novel}.
 The BraTS21 dataset includes 1251 brain MRI scans with four different weightings (T1, T1-CE, T2, FLAIR).
 Following~\cite{behrendt2023patched}, it was divided into a validation set of 100 samples and a test set of 1151 samples, both containing unhealthy scans.
 The MSLUB dataset consists of brain MRI scans from 30 multiple sclerosis (MS) patients, with each patient having T1, T2, and FLAIR-weighted scans.
 This dataset was split into a validation set of 10 samples and a test set of 20 samples as in ~\cite{behrendt2023patched}, all representing unhealthy scans.
+Thus, our training, validation, and testing data consist of 400, 270, and 1171 samples respectively.
 In all our experimental setups, we exclusively employ T2-weighted images extracted from the respective dataset and perform the pre-processing such as affine transformation, skull stripping, and downsampling as in ~\cite{behrendt2023patched}.
-With the specifically designed pre-processing techniques, we filtered out the regions belonging to the foreground area so that Masking Block can only be applied to the foreground pixel patches. \paragraph{Implementation Details} We assess the performance of our proposed method, mDDPM, in comparison to various established baselines for UAD in brain MRI.
-These baselines include: \textit{(i)} VAE \cite{baur2021autoencoders}, \textit{(ii)} Sequential VAE (SVAE) \cite{behrendt2022capturing}, \textit{(iii)} denoising AE (DAE) \cite{kascenas2021denoising}, the GAN-based \textit{(iv)} f-AnoGAN \cite{Schlegl.2019}, \textit{(v)} vanilla DDPM \cite{wyatt2022anoddpm}, and \textit{(iv)} patched DDPM (pDDPM).
-We evaluate all baseline methods via in-house training using their default parameters.
-For VAE, SVAE and f-AnoGAN, we set the value of the hyperparameter according to~\cite{behrendt2023patched}.
-For both DDPM and pDDPM, we employ structured simplex noise instead of Gaussian noise as it better captures the natural frequency distribution of MRI images \cite{wyatt2022anoddpm}.
-We follow~\cite{behrendt2023patched} for all other training and inference settings.
-By default, the models undergo training for 1600 epochs.
-During the training phase, the volumes are processed in a slice-wise fashion, where slices are uniformly sampled with replacement.
-However, during the testing phase, all slices are iterated over to reconstruct the entire volume.
-Further, we apply our framework on top of pDPPM~\cite{behrendt2023patched} with a masking ratio randomly varying between 10\%-90\% of the whole foreground region. \paragraph{Inference Criteria} During the training phase, all models are trained to minimize the $l1$ error between the healthy input image and its corresponding reconstruction.
-At the test stage, we utilize the reconstruction error as a pixel-wise anomaly score denoted as $\bm{\Lambda}_{S}=|\bm{z}_0-\bm{z}^{'}_0|$, where higher values correspond to larger reconstruction errors.
+With the specifically designed pre-processing techniques, we filtered out the regions belonging to the foreground area so that Masking Block can only be applied to the foreground pixel patches.